python/mypy/mypyc/doc/introduction.rst

 Why speed matters
 -----------------

-These are many reasons to make your code faster:
+Faster code has many benefits, some obvious and others less so:

 * Users prefer efficient and responsive applications, tools and libraries.
-Speed can give you an edge over the competition.

-* If your server application is faster, you can directly save money on hardware costs.
+* If your server application is faster, you need less hardware, which saves money.

-* Faster code uses less energy to run, especially on servers that run 24/7.
+* Faster code uses less energy, especially on servers that run 24/7.
   This lowers your environmental footprint.

-* You can be more productive and save time by making tests or batch jobs faster.
+* If tests or batch jobs run faster, you'll be more productive and save time.

 How does mypyc work
 -------------------